markitosgv/JWTRefreshTokenBundle/README.md

 ## Prerequisites

-This bundle requires PHP 7.4 or later and Symfony 3.4, 4.4, or 5.2+.
+This bundle requires PHP 7.4 or later and Symfony 4.4, 5.4, or 6.0+.

-If you want to use this bundle with previous Symfony versions, please use 0.2.x releases.
+For support with older Symfony versions, please use the 0.12 release.

 **Protip:** Though the bundle doesn't force you to do so, it is highly recommended to use HTTPS.